JeterG/Browsable-Directory-REST-API/README.md

 ### Building, and Running

 The `ROOT_DIRECTORY` can be specified on each docker run.
-In order to deploy the docker image that will be hosting the restapi, you can run `startup_script.py` with:
+In order to deploy the docker image that will be hosting the restapi, you can run `startup_script.py` with replacing root_directory and in the commandline:
  ```py
  ROOT_DIRECTORY=`{root_directory}` python3 startup_script.py
  ```
- IE:
+ Example:
  ```py
 ROOT_DIRECTORY="/home/my_user/otherstuff/foo/" python3 script.py
  ```